 3. Portable AC

-- Extra Safety Features: With 10+ years in manufacturing safe appliances, Honeywell Evaporative Coolers include thermal overload...
+- Extra Safety Features—With 10+ years in manufacturing safe appliances, Honeywell Air Coolers include thermal overload protection &...

 Companies like Icy Breeze, LG, and Honeywell make portable air conditioners that work as well as in-car climate control — if not better.
 They’re mainly intended for use at summer picnics and sports events, but most units fit perfectly well in cars.
 The drawback is that portable air conditioners need exhaust hoses to vent hot air, so you’ll have to leave a window cracked.